sumidiot/ttt/README.md

 This repo is an exploration in custom monads, specifically to represent the game of TicTacToe, following the "Book of Monads" descriptions in Chapter 13.
 Implementations are in scala, using the cats library.
+The general setup of the book is to define a TicTacToe with methods
+* `info :: Position -> Option[Player]`
+* `take :: Position -> Result`
+where `Position`, `Player`, and `Result` are some types left as an exercise to the reader.
+Actually, the above leaves out the `TicTacToe` monadic "wrapper" of the result types, but that's because for this repo we sometimes have exactly the signatures above, as we compare the monad versions with more "OO"-style ones.

+In the book, the suggested implementation is based on `ReaderT Player (StateT Board IO)`.
+In my original understanding and implementation, the monad was supposed to sort of know about the whole game state, not just the board state but also whose turn it is.
+As I worked my way through what's here, I came to realize that possibly this was not the original intention, that the `TicTacToe` monad proposed in the exercise was really for the _board_, and it was a separate concern to manage whose turn it is.
+I may return to implementing this sort of separation, but for now, all of my implementations aim for the broader goal of the `TicTacToe` knowing the board and player state.

+Additionally, in my playing with things, I came to desire that the `take` method of the monad be a "forceful" take, disregarding if a player already occupied the position.
+So in my abstractions, I have `forceTake` (which returns `Unit`), and then a separate `genTake` which returns the (monad-wrapped) `Result`.
+The point of this is was that I didn't want to leave it up to any specific implementations to have to worry about all the checks that should happen when you try to take a position (is the game already over? is the spot already taken? if you take the spot, does it cause you to win?).

-The book implements `takeIfNotTaken` for its custom monads.
+After the methods above, the book implements `takeIfNotTaken` based on those primitives.
 We extend this with `runRandom`, which probably doesn't do really the right thing with `Random` as a monad, but it's a start.
 We've also added in generic `winner` and `gameEnded` methods.
+These are duplicated by "simpler" methods in the `Common.BoardHelpers` (more on `Common` below), but the point is that without those "simpler" methods, we can still implement basically the same logic, even in custom monads.

 The current `GameState` is somewhat insufficient, really there should be two classes of states, one with a 'next player' and one representing a 'done' game (with either draw or winner,